ROCm/rocprofiler-sdk/source/docs/api-reference/counter_collection_services.md

+---
+myst:
+    html_meta:
+        "description": "ROCprofiler-SDK is a tooling infrastructure for profiling general-purpose GPU compute applications running on the ROCm software."
+        "keywords": "ROCprofiler-SDK API reference, ROCprofiler-SDK counter collection services, Counter collection services API"
+---

-# Counter collection services
+# ROCprofiler-SDK counter collection services

+There are two modes of counter collection service:

+- Dispatch profiling: In this mode, counters are collected on a per-kernel launch basis.
+This mode is useful for collecting highly detailed counters for a specific kernel execution in isolation.
+Note that dispatch profiling allows only a single kernel to execute in hardware at a time.

+- Agent profiling: In this mode, counters are collected on a device level.
+This mode is useful for collecting device level counters not tied to a specific kernel execution, which encompasses collecting counter values for a specific time range.

+This topic explains how to setup dispatch and agent profiling and use common counter collection APIs.
+For details on the APIs including the less commonly used counter collection APIs, see the API library.
+For fully functional examples of both dispatch and agent profiling, see [Samples](https://github.com/ROCm/rocprofiler-sdk/tree/amd-mainline/samples).

 ## Definitions

-*Profile Config*: A configuration to specify what counters should be collected on an agent.
-This needs to be supplied to various counter collection APIs to initiate collection of counter data.
-Profiles are agent specific and cannot be used on different agents.
+Profile Config: A configuration to specify the counters to be collected on an agent.
+This must be supplied to various counter collection APIs to initiate collection of counter data.
+Profiles are agent-specific and can't be used on different agents.

-*Counter ID*: Unique ID (per-architecture) that specifies the counter.
-The counter interface can be used to fetch information about the counter (such as its name or expression).
+Counter ID: Unique Id (per-architecture) that specifies the counter.
+The counter Id can be used to fetch counter information such as its name or expression.

-*Instance ID*: Unique record id encoding both the counter id and dimension for a specific collected value.
+Instance ID: Unique record Id that encodes the counter Id and dimension for a collected value.

-*Dimension*: Dimensions provide context to the raw counter values to specify the specific hardware register (such as shader engine) that the value was collected from.
-All counter values have dimension data encoded in its instance id and functions in the counter interface can be used to extract the values for individual dimensions.
-There following dimensions are currently supported by rocprofiler-sdk:
+Dimension: Dimensions help to provide context to the raw counter values by specifying the hardware register that is the source of counter collection such as a shader engine.
+All counter values have dimension data encoded in their instance Id, which allows you to extract the values for individual dimensions using functions in the counter interface.
+The following dimensions are supported:

 ```c
     ROCPROFILER_DIMENSION_XCC,            ///< XCC dimension of result